brunocgirard/Automating-GOA/README.md

-# GOA LLM Project
+# QuoteFlow Document Assistant

 ## 1. Project Purpose
-The GOA LLM Project aims to streamline and automate the process of generating General Offer Arrangement (GOA) documents from PDF quotes.
+The QuoteFlow Document Assistant aims to streamline and automate the process of generating General Offer Arrangement (GOA) documents from PDF quotes.
 It leverages Large Language Models (LLMs) for intelligent data extraction from quotes, populates standardized Word templates, and provides a user interface for managing and modifying these templates, particularly after client kickoff meetings.
 The system is designed to improve accuracy, reduce manual effort, and maintain a traceable history of document modifications for manufacturing and sales workflows.

 ## 2. Features Overview
 - **Automated PDF Quote Parsing:** Extracts text and table data from uploaded PDF quote documents.